 - Error rate: The percentage of failed requests.

-3. Alerting and Incident Management
+3. Alerting & Incident Management

 You need to know the instant bad things happen.
 If certain metrics such as error rate or response time cross a set limit, APM tools are capable of issuing alerts to that effect.
 This is essential for preventing downtime as well handling problems before they affect users.